This set of Tough Environment Management Questions and Answers focuses on “Climate Change”.

 Explanation: Human societies will be seriously affected by extremes in climate.
 Some of the climatic extremes which lead to droughts and floods will cause great damage to human society.
 This is also a fundamental concern for human health.

-7. According to World Health Organization estimation in 2001, which one of the following is the most vulnerable region for rise in sea level?
+7. According to the World Health Organization estimation in 2001, which one of the following is the most vulnerable region for a rise in sea level?

 b) Andaman and Nicobar

 Explanation: According to World Health Organization, Ganges-Brahmaputra delta in Bangladesh is the most vulnerable region for rise in sea level among the above given options.
 They cause various problems for vegetations and as well as for organisms.